wuzikang961215/ResearchPaperClustering/README.md

 The integration of OCR successfully addressed the issue in `paper_50`, where keywords were not recognized due to the library used.
 The OCR solution proved to be effective for extracting text in cases where the initial approach failed due to formatting issues.

+The integration of OCR successfully addressed the issue in `paper_50`, where keywords were not recognized due to the library used.
+The OCR solution proved to be effective for extracting text in cases where the initial approach failed due to formatting issues.

+### Exploration of Grobid and Other Libraries

+Explored Grobid and other libraries like pdfminer, PyMuPDF, and transformers for abstract extraction.
+Grobid, despite its promising capabilities, was found to be complex to set up and did not yield significantly better results than the current approach.
+The same applied to other libraries and models, which either required extensive training or did not handle the specific edge cases encountered.

+### Decided Approach and Future Steps

+After several days of attempting to extract abstracts perfectly, it was found that the variations in PDF structures made it extremely difficult to achieve perfect results with the current approach.
+Given the constraints and time limitations, the current approach will use the regex patterns and keywords identification to extract abstracts.

+- Successfully extracted abstracts from 62 out of 79 PDFs.
+- 17 PDFs remain unprocessed due to varied and complex formatting issues.
+- For now, the extraction is based on the current regex-based approach, and more sophisticated machine learning models or classification methods may be considered in the future for handling the edge cases more effectively.
+- The integration of OCR has improved the accuracy for some edge cases, but further refinement is needed.

+This approach balances the need for accuracy with the practical constraints of the project timeline.
+Further enhancements will focus on improving the regex patterns and exploring more advanced text extraction techniques.